TheRaigeki/dotfiles/README.md

 # Additional Configurations (DO BEFORE STOW)
 ## Nerd Font (wezterm)
-To use Wezterm properly, you need to install the BlexMono Nerd Font.
+To use Wezterm properly, you need to install the JetBrainsMono Nerd Font.
 You can do this with the following command:
 ```
-brew install --cask font-blex-mono-nerd-font
+brew install font-jetbrains-mono-nerd-font
 ```

 ## Install Angular CLI